-Palm Beach Atlantic University (PBA) celebrated American Free Enterprise Day (AFE) on Thursday, November 14, 2024, by honoring Paul N. Leone, the successful CEO of The Breakers Palm Beach, a luxury hotel known globally for its commitment to quality customer service and excellent employee satisfaction.
+Palm Beach Atlantic University (PBA) celebrated American Free Enterprise Day (AFE), presented by SROA Capital and Storage Rentals of America, on Thursday, November 14, 2024, by honoring Paul N. Leone, the successful CEO of The Breakers Palm Beach, a luxury hotel known globally for its commitment to quality customer service and excellent employee satisfaction.

 This award coincides with the 40th anniversary of Leone’s time working at The Breakers.
 He first came to The Breakers in 1985 as the hotel controller and nine years later at just 36 years old, he became the resort’s president.
 In 2016, he became the first non-family member appointed to CEO and is credited with transforming the company’s culture during his time of service.